bertkdowns/pyomo-replace/paper/paper.md

 Variable replacement enforces a degree of regularity in the blocks that make up models, and in the overall structure.
 It provides a different paradigm in which to reason about equation oriented systems.

 1. It fundamentally removes the problem of Degrees of Freedom when defining a model.
-2. It simplifies the problem of initialisation, and provides a standardised basis for calculating scaling factors.
+2. It standardises initialisation routines, as long as guesses are provided for state variables. <!--, and provides a standardised basis for calculating scaling factors. -->
 3. The coupling of variables adds a level of interperetability to the model, which makes it easier to maintain and manipulate models.